zbanack/sm64gml/README.md

 ```
 git clone https://github.com/zbanack/sm64gml.git && cd sm64gml
 ```
-4. Open the .yyz project file and navigate to the `Create Event` of `Object1`.
+4. In `/src/`, open the `.yyp` project file and navigate to the `Create Event` of `Object1`.
 The first argument of the `sm64_init` function should be a string pointing to the output folder from Step 2.

 **Example:**
 ```